 HOW I SEE IT

-This implies that a biologist looking at a cell or a mitochondria would never see this monopole effect.
+This implies that a biologist looking at a cell or mitochondria would never see this monopole effect.
 If you cannot observe the effect, how could you design an experiment that might?
-After all, you can’t find what your not looking for can you?
+After all, you can’t find what you’re not looking for, can you?
 This might be why a monopole has eluded our detection.
 Maybe it exists in a form we don’t realize it has been right under our noses?

 Maybe what we should be doing in biology today is proposing reasons why a magnetic monopole doesn’t exist.
 After all, that’s the whole point of science isn’t it?
 Ideally, science should seek to falsify our hypotheses, shouldn’t it?
 A hypothesis that can’t be falsified isn’t scientific.